SOCW Certificates and Licensures

 BACHELOR’S – Undergraduate Requirements for NC “A” Level Licensure:

-• Candidates for licensure must hold a baccalaureate degree in social work from a CSWE accredited program and complete the following courses: SOCW 4503 Social Work Services in Schools (3sh), EDUC 3200 Introduction to American Education (3sh)
+- Candidates for licensure must hold a baccalaureate degree in social work from a CSWE accredited program and complete the following courses: SOCW 4503 Social Work Services in Schools (3sh), EDUC 3200 Foundations of American Education (3sh)

-• Plus one of the following: SPED 2000 Introduction to Exceptional Children (2sh) or SPED 5101 Introduction to Exceptional Children (3sh)
+- Plus one of the following: SPED 2000 Introduction to Exceptional Children (2sh) or SPED 5101 Introduction to Individuals with Disabilities (3sh)

 MASTER’S – Graduate Requirements for NC “M” Level Licensure (Applies to ECU Advanced Standing Candidates completing 42 semester hours):

-• Candidates for licensure must hold a baccalaureate and/or graduate degree in social work from a CSWE accredited program and have completed the following course matrix: SOCW 6004 Social Work Services in Schools (3sh) and SPED 5101 Introduction to Exceptional Children (3sh)
+- Candidates for licensure must hold a baccalaureate and/or graduate degree in social work from a CSWE accredited program and have completed the following course matrix: SOCW 6004 Social Work Services in Schools (3sh) and SPED 5101 Introduction to Individuals with Disabilities (3sh)

 SPECIALIST – Graduate Requirements for NC “S” Level Licensure:

-• Candidates for licensure must hold a graduate degree in social work from a CSWE accredited program with a minimum of 60 earned credit hours and have completed the following course matrix: SOCW 6004 Social Work Services in Schools (3sh) and SPED 5101 Introduction to Exceptional Children (3sh)
+- Candidates for licensure must hold a graduate degree in social work from a CSWE accredited program with a minimum of 60 earned credit hours and have completed the following course matrix: SOCW 6004 Social Work Services in Schools (3sh) and SPED 5101 Introduction to Individuals with Disabilities (3sh)

 Note: Advanced Standing MSW graduates are not eligible for “S” level license as only 42 semester hours of graduate coursework is required for this pathway.
 Advanced Standing Candidates seeking Specialist “S” licensure should complete the traditional 60 credit hour MSW program.